 Cueva de la Pileta, Benaoján

 The Cueva de la Pileta cave in Benaoján was discovered by chance in 1905.
 It is a prehistoric site with numerous paintings and engravings.

-The cave is made up of a series of galleries located at different levels and with heights of up to 15 metres.
+The cave consits on a series of galleries located at different levels and with heights of up to 15 metres.

 It is necessary to book the entrance in advance.
 Admission 10 €.
 Group visits are for a maximum of 25 people and last approximately one hour.